mahsamoosavi/stylus-cupcake-example/README.md

 # Stylus Cupcake Example

-An example project for writing Arbitrum Stylus programs in Rust using the[stylus-sdk](https://github.com/OffchainLabs/stylus-sdk-rs).
+An example project for writing Arbitrum Stylus programs in Rust using the [stylus-sdk](https://github.com/OffchainLabs/stylus-sdk-rs).
 It includes a Rust implementation of a vending machine Ethereum smart contract.

 ```js
 // SPDX-License-Identifier: UNLICENSED